phytech-avi/python-code-style/README.md

 	# Correct:
 	from subprocess import Popen, PIPE
 	```

+	Group your imports according to logic and the line length.

 - Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants.